 Eva Crawford-McKee is a graphic designer with a deep affection for paper and print design.
 She enjoys taking inspiration from vintage design and blends this with modern execution, creating work that builds on both art and design principles.
 By creating work that has a story behind it and melding this with a love of both traditional and contemporary print methods, the designer invites the viewer to slow down, appreciate the process and reconnect with the tactile joys of design.

 After graduating from Gray's School of Art in 2022, Eva Crawford-McKee returned as a Graduate in Residence from September 2022 to 2023.
-During this time, the designer created a series of risograph prints, collaborated with local businesses, and has since become a member of People of Print.
+She continues to collaborate with clients in Aberdeen while celebrating the landscapes of Scotland through her risograph print series.

 Edit